 Henri de Toulouse-Lautrec showed me that distorted figures are far more evocative than photographic-perfect ones.
 He loved the night, and who wouldn’t in fin de siècle Paris?

-I’ve long loved the cartoons, illustrations, wit and political views of Jules Pfeiffer, but, to my astonishment, today I am unable to locate his bio on the web, nor examples of his cartoons, including his famous modern dancer.
+I’ve long loved the cartoons, illustrations, wit and political views of Jules Feiffer, especially his famous interpretive dancer.